Cal Poly SLO - Department of Music

 Course Description: Music 324: History of Film is a G.E.
 C.4 (WRITING INTENSIVE) survey

-masterworks of music for films, beginning with the birth of the genre and
+of music for films, beginning with the birth of the genre and continuing to the

 Special focus will be given to developing an analytic vocabulary for musical

-elements, music's function within films, and for technologies of linking music
+elements, music's function within films, and for the technology of film-making.

-to films.
-The course consists of lecture/discussions, guided & independent
+The course consists of lecture/discussions, guided and independent listening/film-viewing,

 The Textbook is Roger Hickman's Reel Music: Exploring 100 Years of Film Music, W. W. Norton, 2006.
 Please bring your book with you every day, and please do your reading before each class.

-The Course Reader, which will be found in PolyLearn AND at the course website: http://cla.calpoly.edu/~amclamor/324Film/index.html (the password will be distributed in class).
+The Course Reader, which will be found in PolyLearn AND at the course website: http://cla.calpoly.edu/~amclamor/324Film/index.html (you will receive the password in class).

 Please PRINT OUT and BRING the reader with you to class EVERY day.
 It contains guidelines for the assignments, a glossary, helpful tips, and many other wonderful and exciting things.